From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Multispectral pedestrian detection

-Some methods focus on data processing stage.
-To solve the position mismatch problem between color image and thermal image, Zhang \textit{et al.} \cite{Zhang_ARRCNN_ICCV_2019} proposed to capture the position shift and align the region features.
+Besides, to solve the position mismatch problem between color image and thermal image, Zhang \textit{et al.} \cite{Zhang_ARRCNN_ICCV_2019} proposed to capture the position shift and align the region features.
 Based on the aligned features, a multimodal re-weighted module was further introduced to generate reliable features.
 To generate more diversified proposals and learn better features, Li \textit{et al.} \cite{Li_MSDS_BMVC_2018} added two head-networks for joint semantic segmentation and pedestrian detection to the color image branch and thermal image branch during training.

-For unsupervised domain adaptation, Guan \textit{et al.} \cite{Guan_UDA_CVPRW_2019} proposed to iteratively generate training labels and update the parameters of a multispectral pedestrian detector in the target domain.
-To automatically transfer a detector from a visible domain to a new multispectral domain without any manual annotations, Cao \textit{et al.} \cite{Cao_TSRPN_IF_2019} presented an auto-annotation framework to iteratively label pedestrian instances in visible and thermal channels by leveraging the complementary information of multispectral data.
+For unsupervised domain adaptation, Guan \textit{et al.} \cite{Guan_UDA_CVPRW_2019} proposed to iteratively generate training labels and update the network parameters in the target domain.
+To automatically transfer a detector from a visible domain to a new multispectral domain without manual annotations, Cao \textit{et al.} \cite{Cao_TSRPN_IF_2019} presented an auto-annotation framework to label pedestrian instances in visible and thermal channels by leveraging the complementary information of multispectral data.
 Xu \textit{et al.} \cite{Xu_CMTCNN_CVPR_2017} designed a cross-modality learning framework to model the relations between color image and infrared image.
-Afterwards, features extracted from the cross-modality network are fused with the features extracted from the traditional detection network for robust pedestrian detection.
+Afterwards, features extracted from the cross-modality network are fused with the features extracted from the traditional detection network.